magarena/magarena/release/README.txt

     copy card name on ctrl- or command-c from selected row in explorer, deck editor, etc.

-- added the following to the card script: add effect 'exile all cards from <players>'s graveyard' add effect "tap <permanent>.
-It doesn't untap during its controller's untap step for as long as SN remains tapped." add effect 'gain control of <permanent> for as long as you control SN and SN remains tapped' add effect 'gain control of <permanent> for as long as SN remains on the battlefield' add "You control a Desert or there is a Desert card in your graveyard" to conditions add ability 'Afflict <n>', closes #1150 add ability '<spells> cost <cost> more to cast' add ability '<spell> you cast cost <cost> more to cast' add ability 'You may have SN enter the battlefield as a copy of any <target>.' add effect 'SN enters the battlefield with <amount> <counter type> counters on it if <condition>.' support effect 'cast <card> without paying its mana cost' with optional exile add cost 'Exert SN' add ability 'You may exert SN as it attacks.
-When you do, <effect>', for #1092 add ability 'You may exert SN as it attacks' and 'Whenever you exert a creature, <effect>' support effect: <permanents> becomes the color of your choice until end of turn. add effect 'gain control of <permanents> for as long sa you control SN'
+- added the following to the card script:
+  * condition: You control a Desert or there is a Desert card in your graveyard
+  * cost: Exert SN
+  * effect: Exile all cards from <player>'s graveyard.
+  * effect: Tap <permanent>.
+It doesn't untap during its controller's untap step for as long as SN remains tapped.
+  * effect: Gain control of <permanents> for as long as you control SN.
+  * effect: Gain control of <permanents> for as long as you control SN and SN remains tapped.
+  * effect: Gain control of <permanents> for as long as SN remains on the battlefield.
+  * effect: Cast <card> without paying its mana cost.
+  * effect: <permanents> becomes the color of your choice until end of turn.
+  * ability: Afflict <n>
+  * ability: <spells> cost <cost> more to cast
+  * ability: <spell> you cast cost <cost> more to cast
+  * ability: You may have SN enter the battlefield as a copy of any <target>.
+  * ability: SN enters the battlefield with <amount> <counter type> counters on it if <condition>.
+  * ability: You may exert SN as it attacks.
+When you do, <effect>
+  * ability: You may exert SN as it attacks.
+  * ability: Whenever you exert a creature, <effect>.

 - fixed the following bugs:
+  * crash when AI unable to pay mana cost (issue #226)
+  * crash in MCTS due to skipping of phases (issue #815)
+  * crash on first launch of Card Explorer (issue #1169)
+  * crash on clicking deck stats tab (issue #1217)
-    fixes #1155 :  Avatar button displays "Close" instead of "Avatar".
+  * avatar selection page displays "Close" instead of "Avatar" (issue #1155)
-    Brink of Disaster destroys itself instead of enchanted permanent #1159 Breathstealer Crypt should ask the player which draws a creature card, not the controller of the enchantment. fixes #1170
-    fix: Stolen Identity missing Cipher
-    Throbber Crash - Unable to set the value of the field 'angle' issue #1169 crash when AI unable to pay mana cost #226 fix throbber freeze on loading missing cards when opening explorer screen.
+  * throbber freeze on loading missing cards when opening card explorer
-    Explorer table style settings not imported to new version fixes #1188 : Choice card popup hangs around. fixes #1211 : Incorrect translations sort order. fixes #1209 : 'P' referring to [P]layed and [P]ower might not work when translated. fixes #1217 : NPE on click deck stats tab.
+  * card explorer table style settings not imported to new version
+  * choice card popup hangs around (issue #1188)
+  * incorrect translations sort order (issue #1211)
+  * 'P' referring to [P]layed and [P]ower cannot be translated in some languages (issue #1209)
+  * "does not untap during your next untap step" only last until permanent's next untap step (issue #1106)
+  * Stolen Identity missing Cipher
+  * Breathstealer Crypt made its controller draw a card (issue #1170)
-    `Bonfire of the Damned` deals 0 damage when cast as a *Miracle* #1218 "does not untap during your next untap step" refers to the player who controls SN when ability resolves #1106
+  * Bonfire of the Damned deals 0 damage when cast as a Miracle (issue #1218)
-    make skipping phases in AI game model optional and disabled by default, for #815
+  * Brink of Disaster destroys itself instead of enchanted permanent (issue #1159)

 - added the following cards:
 Abrade, Accursed Horde, Adorned Pouncer, Aerial Guide, Aether Snap,